artswanted/saga_of_dragon/README.md

 # Open source "Saga of the Dragon"

 This is the free source code of the private server "Saga of the Dragon".
+The project is being developed and supported by Dmytro Kasianov.

 ## Project struct